A newborn was surrendered to Florida's only safe haven baby box. Here's how they work

 Baby boxes remain controversial

 Baby boxes aren't a new invention.
-Kelsey became inspired to start her organization after she first spotted one in South Africa, according to her organization's website.
-And in Europe, the practice has gone on for centuries: a convent, or place of worship, would set up rotating cribs, known as "foundling wheels," where a child could be left.
+Kelsey became inspired to start her organization after she spotted one in South Africa, according to her organization's website.
+And in Europe, the practice has gone on for centuries: A convent or place of worship would set up rotating cribs, known as foundling wheels, where a child could be left.

-While every state in the U.S. has some sort of legislation allowing infants to be surrendered to the authorities, a United Nations committee publicly called in 2012 for the practice to end.
+While every U.S. state has some sort of legislation allowing infants to be surrendered to authorities, a United Nations committee called in 2012 for the practice to end.
 And while some countries are outlawing the practice altogether, others, like Italy, began introducing even more high-tech devices for surrendering children in 2007.
-There are still dozens of "cradles for life," or "culle per la vita" in almost every region in Italy.
+There are still dozens of "cradles for life," or culle per la vita, in almost every region in Italy.

 Another criticism lies in how infrequently infants are surrendered.
-In Texas, the number of abortions and live-births far eclipse the mere 172 infants successfully surrendered under the state's safe haven law since 2009, according to The Texas Tribune.
-And as of 2021, at least 4,505 infants were surrendered through safe haven laws nationwide, according to the most recent report from the National Safe Haven Alliance.
+In Texas, the number of abortions and live births far eclipses the 172 infants successfully surrendered under the state's safe haven law since 2009, according to The Texas Tribune.
+And as of 2021, at least 4,505 infants had been surrendered through safe haven laws nationwide, according to the most recent report from the National Safe Haven Alliance.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.